 Vermont Woods Studios got its start because we wanted to help save the rainforest right from where we live in Vermont.
 Rainforest land is often clear cut for timber that's used to make furniture, destroying precious animal habitats across the globe - and we knew we had to do something about it.

 So we created a new kind of furniture company--one that sells quality wood furniture made exclusively from sustainably sourced, natural hardwoods.
-We’re proud that our products look beautiful, last a lifetime, and help our customers feel good about their home.
+We’ve planted 50,000 trees to reforest the Amazon and other forests where our competitors still choose to remove trees illegally.

 Our furniture is crafted with wood sourced from well managed North American forests.
 The wood is harvested in a manner that protects animal habitats and takes into consideration the long term health of the forests.
 All of our wood furniture is made from abundant North American hardwoods such as cherry, maple, oak and walnut.